Using Zoom Interviews In Your Nurse Business

 Nurse Business and Video

-listening to your own voice?
-When I first started out in business, I thought I would just blog and maybe put up a blurry picture or two of myself, actually it was a picture of my son and I was kind of behind him.
+When I first started in the business, I thought I would blog and maybe put up a blurry picture or two of myself.
+It was a picture of my son, and I was kind of behind him.

 The truth of the matter was I was terrified at the idea of being successful and having people listen to me or heaven forbid – look at me.
-However, I was told over and over that video is the future and that if I wanted to be successful in an online business I would have to get over being terrified of video.
-If you really want to connect with your audience, video is really important.
+However, I was told over and over that video is the future.
+If I wanted to be successful in online business, I would have to get over being terrified of video.
+If you want to connect with your audience, video is important.

-The only way to get good at video is to actually record videos.
+The only way to get good at the video is to record videos.
 You have to overcome your fears of being on camera.
 One great way to get started on video is to record a conversation with someone else.
-This takes all the pressure and angst of being on camera off of you.
+This recording takes all the pressure and angst of being on camera off of you.
 I decided to dip my toe in the water by creating videos by interviewing other people.
-This is a good start and if you have never done videos before, you might want to start there.
+Interviewing is a good start, and if you have never done videos before, you might want to start there.

 Plus by doing an interview, you establish yourself as an authority figure because when you interview other experts, people naturally assume you are one of their peers.

-This is a great feature!
-Imagine doing an interview with another person.
-You get to practice your video skills, you establish yourself as an authority who is interviewing another expert and you will have some informational and useful videos for your audience to put up on your website.
+This feature is great!
+Imagine interviewing with another person.
+You get to practice your video skills, you establish yourself as an authority who is interviewing another expert, and you will have some informational and useful videos for your audience to put up on your website.

-Imagine you are own a coaching business who helps cancer patients – you could interview a nurse practitioner or physician in cancer care about a certain topic that would be of interest to your audience.
-Or do you own a business that is centered around infant care – you could look at the questions your audience has and invite experts onto Zoom to interview who could answer those questions.
+Imagine you are own a coaching business which helps cancer patients—you could interview a nurse practitioner or physician in cancer care about a certain topic that would be of interest to your audience.
+Or do you own a business centered around infant care—you could look at the questions your audience has and invite experts onto Zoom to interview who could answer those questions.

 The downside is that Zoom only lets you record for 40 minutes for free.
-After 40 minutes the platform cuts you off and doesn’t give you any warning.
-So if you are in mid thought or mid sentence, it’s game over.
-This could be potentially embarrassing if your interview is going well.
+After 40 minutes, the platform cuts you off and doesn’t give you any warning.
+So if you are in mid-thought or mid-sentence, it’s game over.
+This interview could be embarrassing if it’s going well.
 You would have to set up another meeting and reconnect with your guest.
-But if your interviews are 20-30 minutes, this could be perfect.
+But if your interviews are 20–30 minutes, this could be perfect.

 Now you can upgrade to a paid pro account which is what I have for $14.99 per month.
-The only reason I have the pro account is because of the time limit of 40 minutes, and in reality most of the interviews I have done are under 40 minutes.
-It’s just the stress of a time limit makes me anxious and I have enough anxiety in my life without watching a clock!
+The only reason I have the pro account is because of the time limit of 40 minutes, and in reality, most of the interviews I have done are under 40 minutes.
+It’s just the stress of a time limit makes me anxious, and I have enough anxiety in my life without watching the clock!

 If you have a hosting service like YouTube or Vimeo, you can make your video hidden so that only people with a special link can access it, or you can post right on your website for everyone to view.
 What you want to use it for is up to you.